 Torino is not the Italy you expect.
 It’s a rectilinear lines make make it the kind of city always ready for a street race, thanks to industrialist Giovanni Agnelli.
 Local boy gone big, Agnelli transformed the small town into the headquarters of an incredible automobile empire.
 And then in 1923, Agnelli put Torino into 5th gear when he opened the game-changing FIAT factory, a gorgeous fete of architecture.
 Today, it’s monument and destination: DoubleTree Lingotto.

 An innovative factory

 By the 1930s, the FIAT factory was the biggest automobile manufacturing structure in the world.
-Factory and headquarters, every aspect of car production – from the assemblage of components and construction on the lower levels to midlevels of administration to its rooftop track where the final product – from the very first FIAT 500 Toppling to the roadster Pininfarina- would rev its engine on a kilometer-long oval test track.
+Factory and headquarters, every aspect of car production took place here- from the assemblage and construction to administration and finally testing on its rooftop track.
+The very first FIAT 500 Toppling to the roadster Pininfarina revved up on the kilometer-long oval test track.
 Connecting every level was an internal ramp leading from the roof to ground level (and vice versa) so that once approved, the car could literally drive out onto the streets of Torino.

 Welcome to the DoubleTree Lingotto, a beautiful glass rectangle of a hotel designed by Piano who’s main source of inspiration was the adjacent FIAT factory.
 Opened in 2018, the DoubleTree Lingotto may not be in the most gamine neighborhood of Torino- but then again, Lingotto is neighborhood true to Torino’s DNA.

 Race through the streets of 1960s Torino and around the FIAT track with Michael Caine and Mini Coopers (??!!) in The Italian Job, 1969.